Hocking

 Hocking lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Hocking statistical area (Lv2) is estimated to be around 7,147 as of November 2025.
-This reflects an increase of 160 people since the 2021 Census, which reported a population of 6,987 people.
-The change was inferred from AreaSearch's estimate of the resident population at 7,145 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This results in a density ratio of 2,941 persons per square kilometer, placing Hocking in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in 2025, Hocking has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the SA4 region.
-Population growth was primarily driven by natural growth contributing approximately 42.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Hocking is around 7,147, reflecting an increase of 160 people since the 2021 Census which reported a population of 6,987.
+This growth is inferred from AreaSearch's estimation of 7,145 residents following examination of ABS' ERP data release in June 2024 and validation of one new address post-Census date.
+The current population density ratio is 2,941 persons per square kilometer, placing Hocking in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Hocking has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing its SA4 region.
+Population growth was primarily driven by natural growth contributing approximately 42.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Looking ahead, an above median population growth is projected for statistical areas across the nation.
-The Hocking (SA2) is expected to grow by 1,240 persons to reach a total of around 8,387 people by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 25.5% over the 17-year period.
+For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for statistical areas across the nation, with Hocking expected to grow by 1,237 persons to 2041, reflecting a total increase of 25.4% over the 17 years.

 Frequently Asked Questions - Population